Daymorelah/backendTask/README.md

 * `CD` into the project directory
 * Run `npm test` to run tests on the app

+## Documentation
+The API is documented using Swagger editor and can be viewed [here](https://app.swaggerhub.com/apis-docs/Daymorelah/Hackerbay/v1)

 ## Contributing
 * Fork this repository
 * Clone to your local machine: https://github.com/Daymorelah/backendTask.git